JesusTr91/JesusTr91/README.md

  💻 Interested in machine learning, customer analytics, finance, flask and streamlit.

- 🌟 Love to play music and make cinematic videos.
+ 🌟 Also musician and cinematic filmmaker.

  ## Languages and Tools